 Accommodation for elderly 'isn't needed' says councillor

-ACCOMMODATION for the elderly is not needed in Quedgeley, one parish councillor has said.
+Accommodation for the elderly isn't needed in Quedgeley, one parish councillor has said.

 Plans for a development of up to nine houses for pensioners at the rear of Tesco and next to the medical centre have been on the cards for some time.

 But Quedgeley parish councillor Julian Powell said: "It is a very short sighted use of the land.

 "We've got more than enough of this sort of housing in the parish.

 Business Cards From Only £10.95 Delivered www.myprint-247.co.ukView details